 - Only buy brands you can find clear information on

 Of all of these, knowing what’s in your dog’s food is one that may be overlooked, but if you’re supplementing your dog’s nutrient intake, you have to know what they’re eating!
-This goes for knowing the ingredients in purchased food AND knowing what your dog may be getting or lacking in nutrients if you feed them homemade food.
+This goes for knowing the ingredients in purchased dog food AND knowing what your dog may be getting or lacking in essential nutrients if you feed them homemade food.
 Even if you use the correct dosage listed on vitamin and supplement packaging, if your dog already gets their necessary daily value of certain nutrients from their food, adding a supplement can make them sick.

 In addition, always make sure you can verify the brands you buy.
 Look for things like regulation stamps and batch numbers (this ensures some level of quality control), as well as expiration dates and storage instructions.
 Most of the supplements discussed above come in pill and chew form to give to dogs, but others may come in different forms that must be stored and administered in certain ways.